The most disconcerting thing about my walks through the centre of Edinburgh at present is

 My primary interests lie in the digitisation of cultural heritage and the long term preservation of digital collections – and more importantly how they can be shared with wider audiences in meaningful and engaging ways.

-Prior to moving south, I worked in several roles within the National Galleries of Scotland related to a major project to digitise their extensive works on paper and photography collections.
+Before I joined Art UK, I worked in several roles within the National Galleries of Scotland related to a major project to digitise their extensive works on paper and photography collections.
 This also involved a complete overhaul of its collections website and databases, allowing over 60,000 data records and images of Scotland’s national art collection to be seen online for the first time.
 I've also worked on the National Library of Scotland’s digitisation programme, primarily on their rare books collections; as well as contributing to Digital Preservation projects within the library.

 This experience has given me an in-depth knowledge of the relevant technologies, standards and processes associated with the publication, presentation and exchange of cultural heritage data online, in addition to extensive experience with identifying and defining audience focused improvements that can create accessible, engaging and highly relevant resources for a wide breadth of users with interest in the visual arts.